Home > Matthew 16:27-28 Explanation: Some Will Not Taste Death

 Revelation 21:4 says that in the New Jerusalem “death shall be no more.”
 This is because according to 1 Corinthians 15:50-54, Jesus conquered death.
 The death that Jesus conquered was spiritual death which is separation from God.
 Before Jesus died for the remission of sins, the Old Covenant saints had no sacrifice for sin to purge them from the curse of spiritual death.
 Thus these saints were confined to Sheol, the dark underworld of death, after biological death.
 Sheol is spiritual death because it is a realm of darkness and separation from God in heaven.
 Sheol is often translated death in the Bible.
 This is not a mistranslation.
 Sheol is death, specifically spiritual death or separation from God in heaven after biological death.

 1 Corinthians 15:51-52 says, “We will not all sleep, but we will all be changed—in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.”
 1 Corinthians 15:51-52 appears to be describing the resurrection of spirits out of Sheol at the last trumpet.
 Those who are asleep in v.
 51 are spirits in Sheol that are raised to new life in heaven.
-These verses suggest that during and after the resurrection at the last trumpet, many people will no longer be imprisoned in the sleepy realm of Sheol before resurrecting from the dead.
+These verses suggest that during and after the resurrection at the last trumpet, many people will no longer be imprisoned in the darkness of Sheol before resurrecting from the dead.
 These people will be “changed” meaning that they will be given their resurrection bodies immediately after death presumably without being trapped in Sheol first.
-Therefore, spirits that died before the second coming would be consigned to Sheol and thus experience death before being resurrected, but those that died during or after the second coming would be immediately raised to life and literally see Jesus in his kingdom or coming in his kingdom as indicated in v.
+Therefore, spirits that died before the second coming would be consigned to Sheol and thus experience death before being resurrected, but those who died during or after the second coming would be immediately raised to life and literally see Jesus in His kingdom or coming in His kingdom as indicated in v.
 28: “I tell you the truth, some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
 See 1 Corinthians 15:50-54: A Preterist Commentary, How the Resurrection Bodies of the Saints Perfectly Mirror Jesus’ Resurrection Body after His Ascension Into Heaven Fulfilling Philippians 3:20-21 and ALL Other Bible Verses on the Resurrection!!! and The Notion that the Resurrection is an Earthly Phenomenon whereby the Dead are raised as Perfected, Eternal Earthly Bodies is dispelled by 1 Corinthians 15:35-50 and Isaiah 65:20.

 **NOTE** This is a NEW website.
 If you liked this article share it, like us on Facebook and follow on Twitter.
 Thank You!